AnjanaStat/TwowayANOVATests/README.md

 # TwowayANOVATests
- This is for testing treatment effects in two-way ANOVA under heteroscedasticity
+ This is for testing treatment effects in two-way ANOVA under heteroscedasticity.